sushantdhakal/Chatter/README.md

 # Chatter

 ##Build
--To build an IDEA project, run gradlew clean idea
--To build an Eclipse project, run gradlew clean ecplise -To build the source, run gradlew build
+1.To build an IDEA project, run gradlew clean idea 2.To build an Eclipse project, run gradlew clean ecplise 3.To build the source, run gradlew build